stevemcd1/stevemcd1.github.io/README.md

  - [Handbook on Inequality and Social Capital](https://www.e-elgar.com/shop/usd/handbook-on-inequality-and-social-capital-9781802202366.html)
  ---

  I study social networks and social capital in labor markets, in organizations, and across work careers.
-I am also interested in how the internet and platform technologies may exacerbate or ameliorate inequalities associated with social network and social capital.
+I am also interested in how the internet and platform technologies may exacerbate or ameliorate inequalities associated with social networks and social capital.

  ---